sidathrashen/AI_CHAT_BOT_OPEN_AI_ASSISTANTS_API/readme.md

 - `/start`: Initiates a conversation with the user.
 - `/chat`: Handles user input and provides appropriate responses.

 ## Built With

 - [Flask](https://flask.palletsprojects.com/) - The web framework used
 - [Requests](https://docs.python-requests.org/) - Used for handling HTTP requests

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to the contributors who have helped with this project.
-- Special thanks to the Flask and Python communities for their invaluable resources.

----

-Remember to create the `CONTRIBUTING.md` and `LICENSE.md` files if you reference them in your README.
-Also, customize the README as needed to accurately reflect your project's structure and requirements.